Menu

 The Toledo District is home to over 30 Maya archaeological sites, including the ancient city of Lubaantun.
 Travellers can explore impressive ruins, ancient structures, and discover the rich history of the region, offering a unique glimpse into Belize’s ancient Maya civilisation.

-Things to Do in the Toledo District of Belize:
+Things to do in the Toledo District of Belize:

 • Visit the Nim Li Punit Maya Ruins – Explore this impressive archaeological site known for its large stelae and ancient Maya history.